Estimated reading time: 4 minutes

 If you’re not familiar with making jam, don’t be daunted, just give it a try.

-As long as you manage not to burn it (pay attention, and stir often), nothing really bad can happen.
-The worst you’re risking is that you end up with rather runny fruit sauce (delicious on ice-cream) rather than jam.
+As long as you manage not to burn it (pay attention, and stir often), nothing terrible can happen.
+The worst you’re risking is that you end up with rather runny fruit sauce (delicious on ice cream) rather than jam.

 Delicious apricot jam